 Since freezer jam needs to be stored in either the freezer or refrigerator, sterilization of your jars is not necessary.

 In canning, sterilization is done to remove bacteria, yeast, or fungi on your jars before filling them with cooked fruits or vegetables.
-Canned foods are meant to be stored at room temperature for long periods of time, so your jars need to be free of bacteria.
-Otherwise, your food would spoil over time.
+Canned foods are meant to be stored at room temperature for long periods of time, so the jars need to be free of bacteria.
+Otherwise, the food inside would spoil quickly.

 Since freezer jam is stored in the refrigerator or freezer, all you need are regular, clean jars.
 If you'd like to sterilize your jars anyway, you're welcome to do so.